SanCraftDev/Debian-Setup/Debian-Raspian-Upgrade/readme.md

 ```

 Press Q if you see the Changelogs<br/>
-If you getting asked for auto restarts of services Select Yes with Tab to select ant Space to Enter it<br/>
+If you getting asked for auto restarts of services Select Yes with Tab to select and than press Space to select this<br/>
-If you getting asked what should happen with an Configfile select keep local Version<br/>
+If you getting asked what should happen with an old config-file select keep local Version<br/>

 ```sh
 reboot